smartdevicelink/sdl_evolution/proposals/0220-support-for-android-custom-routerservice.md

 The proposed solution is to add new asynchronous method to RouterServiceValidator, and call it right before the TransportManager connects to the RouterService.

 #### Detailed design of asynchronous method
-The pseudo-code of new asynchronous methos in RouterServiceValidator looks like this:
+The pseudo-code of new asynchronous method in RouterServiceValidator looks like this:
 ```java
 	public void validateAsync(final ValidationStatusCallback callback) {
 		if(securityLevel == -1){